ali-ce/ali-ce.github.io/pages/cv.md

 location6c: 'Remote'
 place6c: 'Dataninja School'
 place-link6c: 'https://school.dataninja.it/'
-bullet6c: "Student tutor and instructor for online courses, all of which received very high ratings from the students"
+bullet6c: "Instructor/tutor for both in-person and online courses, all of which received very high ratings from the students."

 date6b: 'May 2018; May 2019'